ChristinaNikolova/CakeShop/README.md

     - see all desserts, filter and order them by different criteria.
     - see dessert's detail page.
     - like/unlike particular dessert.
-    - add/remove desserts to/from his basket
+    - add/remove desserts to/from his basket.
-    - can pay orders with PayPal
+    - can pay orders with PayPal.
     - after delivery write a review about the desserts and give an assessment.
     - see the cooking blog(recipes), filter and order the recipes by different criteria.
     - see reicpe's details page.
-    - like/unlike recipes
+    - like/unlike recipes.
-    - write comments to recipe
+    - write comments to recipe.
-    - print the recipe as Pdf
+    - print the recipe as Pdf.
-    - sent recipe to his email as Pdf
+    - sent recipe to his email as Pdf.
-    - has notification after delivery to leave a review
+    - has notification after delivery to leave a review.
     - has user's own dashboard with all information about:
       * their orders, the order's details and their status.
       * all their favourite recipes and desserts.